pumpncode/Buffoonery/README.md

 From left to right:
-+ Five Fingers: X2.5 Mult if you have exactly 5 jokers and scoring hand has exactly 5 cards. (common)
++ Five Fingers: X2.5 Mult if you have a multiple of 5 jokers and scoring hand has exactly 5 cards. (common)
 + Laidback Joker: X2 Mult. -1 Joker Slot. (common)
 + Pertinent Argument: When played hand is a two pair and has 5 cards, 1 in 2 chance of converting the unpaired card into a paired one. (uncommon)